 Editor’s Note: This article is the second in a four-part series on how to report travel and entertainment expenses.
 Part 1 can be found here.

 When John’s company sent him on a three-day business trip out of state, his flight and hotel were paid for directly.
 John saved his receipts for meals and miscellaneous costs and submitted an expense report totaling $195.
 His next paycheck included the $195 but did not withhold any taxes from the reimbursement.
-Since his company’s travel expense management policy is based on an IRS accountable plan, that $195 will also not show up at the end of the year as taxable income on John’s W-2.
+Since his company’s travel expense policy is based on an IRS accountable plan, that $195 will also not show up at the end of the year as taxable income on John’s W-2.

 When it comes to travel expenses, your company can often provide tax-exempt reimbursements to employees and contractors by following the IRS’ accountable-plan guidelines, according to Marianne Couch, principal of Cokala Tax Information Reporting Solutions.